Funding opportunity

 What the assessors are looking for in your response

-• a logic model which shows how you will get from the work of the Centre to the intended impacts
+• a logic model which shows how your approach will achieve your intended impacts

 What the assessors are looking for in your response